sebhildebrandt/osx-temperature-sensor/README.md

 ## Quick Start

-This small library captures CPU temperature on OSX using [SMC][smc-code-url]
+This small library captures CPU temperature on OSX using [SMC][smc-code-url] - all values are in degree Celsius

 ### Installation